konradw98/private-g01/docs/templates/tech-report-phase-1-en.md

 * There are also classes that are used to format and store parameters from command - Parameters, PathParameters and Headers.
 Each of them has a Hashmap with name of corresponding parameter and value.
 They are passed and validated in every handler according to handler's specific conditions.
-* Headers are passed to CommandResults, in order to determine how to return our Models passed by handler.
+* Headers are passed to CommandResults, in order to determine how to return our Models passed by a handler.

 PHASE 3
 * Command processing through the console works the same as in the previous Phases.
 * The new functionality, which is http request processing was added.
 According to it, we have now special command - LISTEN / which starts listening the server.
 We're processing http requests in AppServlet.
-It is the bride between server and the rest of our application.
+It is the bridge between server and the rest of our application.
 After this, everything works exactly the same as in the console version.
 * We can now navigate through application with URI and also using Postman.

+PHASE 4
+* Now, except the simple GET commands obtained from the URI or Postman, we are capable of processing the POST commands.
+We are using html forms and buttons to write and submit the parameters needed for each posting and then retrieving them from the body of http request.
+* Then, we are using the Parameter class to write each parameter down to the map from the whole input string.

 ### Command routing

-(_describe how the router works and how path parameters are extracted_)

 PHASE 1